AlexLipp/POOPy/README.md

 ## Installation

-## Install

 POOPy is designed to be installed using the [conda](https://docs.conda.io/en/latest/) package manager.
+The following instructions were designed for UNIX systems (Linux, mac) but should also work on a Windows operating system by using Anaconda prompt.

-First, download the code-base from this repository to a sensible location on your computer:
+First, download the code-base from this repository to a sensible location on your computer.
+This is easiest done using the following `git` command but you can also download the repository manually if you prefer.
 ```bash
 git clone https://github.com/AlexLipp/POOPy.git [LOCAL DIRECTORY]
 ```